tumaer/SciML/_sources/lecture/optimization.md

 $$\nabla f({\bf{x}}) = \frac{1}{n} \sum_{i=1}^{n} \nabla f_{i}({\bf{x}}).$$ (loss_full_dataset_grad)

-With the cost of each independent variable iteration being $\mathcal{O}(n)$ for gradient descent, stochastic gradient replaces this with a sampling step where we uniformly sample an index $i \in \{1, \ldots, n\}$ at random, and then compute the gradient for the sampled index, and update ${\bf{x}}$
+With the cost of each independent variable iteration being $\mathcal{O}(n)$ for gradient descent, stochastic gradient replaces this with a sampling step where we uniformly sample an index $i \in \{1, \ldots, n\}$ at random, and then compute the gradient for the sampled index and update ${\bf{x}}$

 $${\bf{x}} \leftarrow {\bf{x}} - \eta \nabla f_{i}({\bf{x}}).$$ (sgd_rule_signle_input)

 With this randomly sampled update, the cost for each iteration drops to $\mathcal{O}(1)$.
-Due to the sampling we now have to think of our gradient as an expectation, i.e. by drawing uniform random samples we are essentially creating an unbiased estimator of the gradient
+Due to the sampling we now have to think of our gradient as an expectation, i.e. by drawing uniform random samples we are essentially creating an unbiased estimator of the gradient being

 $$\mathbb{E}_{i} \nabla f_{i}({\bf{x}}) = \frac{1}{n} \sum_{i=1}^{n} \nabla f_{i}({\bf{x}}) = \nabla f({\bf{x}})$$ (sgd_grad_expectation)